pvandervelde/zinger_nav/README.md

 ## Usage

 The `zinger_nav` contains two different launch files that each can be launched either in the Gazebo simulator or in the real world on a physical robot.
+In order to launch either the SLAM stack or the navigation stack you will need to have both the robot description loaded and the `zinger_swerve_controller` package running.
+When running in a simulation in Gazebo you can start these two by running the following commands in two different terminals.

+    ros2 launch zinger_ignition ignition_launch rviz:=true world:=empty_world

+    ros2 launch zinger_swerve_controller swerve_controller.launch.py use_sim_time:=true

+If you are running on a physical robot you will need to launch as follows:

+    ros2 launch zinger_description robot_description use_fake_hardware:=false

+    ros2 launch zinger_swerve_controller swerve_controller.launch.py use_sim_time:=false

 ### Launch the navigation stack